Covid-19 Guidance for Early Years Providers

 • The DfE have also further clarified that education and childcare settings do not routinely need to provide staff details to the NHS Test and Trace Self-Isolation Hub.
 Further information on the NHS Test and Trace Self-Isolation Hub is available in the guidance on NHS Test and Trace in the workplace.

 DfE have released a 11 page Q&A for early years providers which answers frequently asked questions about, for example, contact tracing, outbreak management plans and charging parents during periods of isolation.
-There is also a more recent Q&A from the DfE about self-isolation and changes from 16th August.

 From 16th August, self-isolation will not be required for: